 At a major multilingual conference with technical pharmaceutical jargon, a simultaneous interpretation service by Cultures Connection provided the solution.

 Cultures Connection took part in the fourth Supply Chain Conference event in Cannes, organized by the European Healthcare Distribution Association (GIRP, its French acronym), aimed at bringing transformative ideas to pharmaceutical distribution.
 Overlooking the sea, with a specialized international audience, Cultures Connection provided a simultaneous English-Chinese interpretation service on new technical solutions for the management of transport of products, notably those that are temperature sensitive.

 The Association’s conferences on the health product supply chain are already an essential event for the field.
 It started off in 2016 as a forum for collaboration, partnership and exchange between the national associations of over 750 pharmaceutical wholesalers from 33 European countries, and the main international and pan-European distribution companies that make up the organization.
-Today it has consolidated into an important meeting point, with talks, workshops and training, focusing on the development and provision of innovative and effective medical care products and services so as to improve the well-being of patients throughout Europe.
+Today, it has consolidated into an important meeting point, with talks, workshops and training, focusing on the development and provision of innovative and effective medical care products and services to improve the well-being of patients throughout Europe.

 On the 28th and 29th of March, expert speakers in pharmaceutical equipment and healthcare discussed the main issues of the sector with over 100 health care executives, distributors, manufacturers, supply chain experts and best practice inspectors from around the world, meeting at the Hôtel Barrière Le Gray d’Albion.

 Interpreting medical content is much like carrying out surgery on a speech.
 Each specialty requires a very well prepared interpreter, with each technical expression requiring precise knowledge of the working field.
 Not understanding the jargon or the different areas in a specific field automatically leads to problems in understanding the messages that a speaker wishes to convey.

 The particularity of the healthcare product distribution sector is that it does not solely refer to concepts covering a broad range of medical specialties.
 It also covers the complex languages in sectors such as Logistics, Technology, Chemistry and Business, which have to be thoroughly understood.